News

 Linux

-The installation and configuration of the Samba server for Ubuntu is performed in the following steps.
+The installation and configuration of the Samba server on Ubuntu involves the following steps:

 apt-get update && apt-get upgrade